alamhubb/ovs-language-tools/slime/README.md

 ### What is slime?

-Slime is a highly fault-tolerant js/ts parser and generator, just like the children's toy slime
+A suitable for editor scenarios, Slime is a highly fault-tolerant js/ts parser and generator, just like the children's toy slime,Support js code containing various errors as much as possible

 ### Why use slime instead of babel, recast, espree, esprima, typescript